nimishgautam/qmk-staging/layout-viz/corne/keymap-drawer/README.md

 It takes a YML file and outputs a SVG.

+The SVG isn't always rendered well outside a web browser, and is also huge for most image viewer files, so I also broke it down into several PNG files by doing a screenshot of my browser rendering the SVG

 ## Why

 This is a better way of showing 'layers' but also combos, and it has a lot of options that let you highlight aspects of your design how you wish.